Standard Model Theory for the FCC-ee Tera-Z stage: The event generator

-Furthermore, it is planned to exploit the same theoretical framework described above for the development of a high-precision EG for the QED process $\mu e\to\mu e$, which is needed for the measurement of the hadronic contribution to the running of $\alpha_{QED}$ in the space-like region and, in turn, for an independent determination of the leading order hadronic corrections to the muon anomalous magnetic moment.
-The proposed experiment ($\mu$on$e$) and the underlying ideas are discussed in Refs.~\cite{Abbiendi:2016xup,Calame:2015fva}.
+Furthermore, it is planned to exploit the same theoretical framework described here for the development of a high-precision event generator for the QED process $\mu \mathrm{e}\to\mu \mathrm{e}$, which is needed for the measurement of the hadronic contribution to the running of $\alpha_\mathrm{QED}$ in the space-like region and, in turn, for an independent determination of the leading-order hadronic corrections to the muon anomalous magnetic moment.
+The proposed experiment ($\mu$-on-e) and the underlying ideas are discussed in Refs.~\cite{Abbiendi:2016xup,Calame:2015fva}.